MEDomics-UdeS/MEDomics-UdeS-website/content/fr/authors/vincent_latourelle/_index.md

 ---
 # Display name
-title: Jonathan André Perron
+title: Vincent Latourelle

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Ancien professionnel de recherche
+role: Ancien stagiaire

 # Organizations/Affiliations
 organizations: